-Any street usage that will impact movement of vehicles, pedestrians or cyclists will require a TMP.
+Any street usage that will impact the movement of vehicles, pedestrians or cyclists and motor will require a Traffic Management Plan (TMP).
 Street Occupancy Permits will not be issued until the TMP has been approved.
 Approval of TMPs will be conditional on some or all of the requirements indicated below.
-The required elements must all be indicated on the TMP.
+The required elements must all be shown clearly on the TMP.

-TMPs need to address the movement of vehicles, pedestrians and cyclists.
+TMPs need to address the movement of vehicles, pedestrians including people with disability and cyclists.
 They do not have to be done to scale, but should be reasonably accurate proportionally.
-Signs, cones, barricades and traffic control persons (TCPs) should all be indicated.
-Street names should be designated and affected lanes and driveways are to be shown.
-Road markings and medians should also be added.
-Sidewalks will need to be indicated if pedestrian movements are impacted.
+Signs, cones, barricades and traffic control persons (TCPs) should all be clearly indicated.
+Street names should be clearly labelled and affected lanes and driveways must be shown.
+Road markings and medians should also be shown.
+Sidewalks will need to be indicated if pedestrian movements are impacted, and any sidewalk, bike lane, or greenway that is impacted must have a provision included to ensure safe, convenient passage for pedestrians.
 Critical dimensions relating to the work area and traffic control are to be shown.

 Pedestrian traffic includes ambulatory persons as well as those using wheelchairs or mobility assistive devices.
 If sidewalks or crosswalks are impacted, temporary measures will be required to deal with pedestrian movements.
-These measures could include a full closure, a temporary closure or a diversion.
+These measures could include reasonable detour or a diversion.
 Any temporary measures should retain the existing level of accessibility.
 Extended sidewalk closures will not be permitted if site hoarding can be constructed to provide safe pedestrian passage.
 If pedestrian traffic is not affected this should be clearly noted on the TMP.

-Short term closures are possible when pedestrian volumes are light and work can be stopped and pedestrians allowed to pass safely and with minimal delays.
+While not preferred, short term sidewalk closures maybe permitted when pedestrian volumes are low and work can be stopped to pedestrians pass safely and with minimal delays.

-Temporary diversions may be approved provided pedestrian safety is not compromised and accessibility is maintained.
+Temporary sidewalk diversions may be approved provided pedestrian safety is not compromised and accessibility for people with disabilities is maintained.
 The temporary diversion could be in the form of an asphalt or wooden walkway, or re-routing pedestrians onto the roadway.
 Using the roadway would require proper separation between pedestrians and vehicles, and accessible transitions between the sidewalk and the roadway.

-If pedestrian access to a specific destination is prevented or delayed, there must be consultation and accommodation if necessary.
+If pedestrian access to a specific destination is prevented or delayed, there must be consultation with the impacted property and accommodation as necessary.